Red rock arches in the deserts of Utah and Arizona

 Canyonlands & Dead Horse Point

-Rise early to start the day at Canyonlands National Park – the Island in the Sky region offers panoramic views that stretch beyond the horizon.
-We'll stop at the iconic Mesa Arch – a natural arch framing the view of endless canyons, particularly striking in the morning light.
-We will also visit Grand View Point, where the scale of the landscape really takes your breath away.
+We rise early to begin the day in Canyonlands National Park – the Island in the Sky area offers panoramic views that stretch beyond the horizon.
+We'll pause at the iconic Mesa Arch – a natural arch framing views of the boundless canyons, particularly captivating in the morning light.
+We'll also visit Grand View Point, where the vastness of the landscape truly takes your breath away.

-Next, we head to Dead Horse Point State Park – one of the most spectacular SPOTS in Utah, where the bend of the Colorado River creates a dramatic scene often compared to the Grand Canyon.
+Next, we head to Dead Horse Point State Park – one of the most spectacular places in Utah, where the curve of the Colorado River creates a dramatic scene often compared to the Grand Canyon.

-In the afternoon, we embark on a journey of about three hours to Monument Valley – the sacred land of the Navajo people and an icon of the American West.
+In the afternoon, we embark on approximately a 3-hour journey to Monument Valley – the sacred land of the Navajo people and an icon of the American West.

-Monument Valley is a sacred SPOT for the Navajo people (Diné), whose culture and traditions are deeply woven into these lands.
-For them, the monumental rocks and red sands are not just natural formations but spiritual symbols associated with the beliefs and stories of their ancestors.
+Monument Valley is a sacred place for the Navajo people (Diné), whose culture and traditions are deeply woven into these lands.
+To them, the monumental rocks and red sands are not merely natural formations but spiritual symbols connected to the beliefs and stories of their ancestors.

-We stay overnight at the KOA Journey Campground, nestled in the desert under an endless starry sky, reminding us how far we are from city lights.
+We stay overnight at the KOA Journey Campground, nestled in the desert, under an endless starry sky that will remind us how far we are from the city lights.

 Day 10